Praffulsingh09/Praffulsingh09/README.md

 ### ✨ About me

-  Ever wondered how data can tell a compelling story?
+Ever wondered how data can shape smarter decisions?

-  I'm Prafful Singh, your go-to data analyst who thrives on transforming complex numbers into clear, actionable insights.
-With a Master's degree in Mathematics and a deep passion for data analysis, I specialize in uncovering the hidden narratives within datasets.
-My expertise spans statistical methods, data visualization, and advanced mathematical techniques, all aimed at driving data-driven decisions and impactful projects.
-I am dedicated to turning raw data into strategic insights, helping businesses and organizations navigate their most pressing challenges.
+I'm Prafful Singh, currently working as a Business Analyst at Visdum, where I help transform business goals into data-backed strategies.
+With a Master's in Mathematics and a passion for analytical problem-solving, I specialize in turning complex data into clear, actionable insights.

+My journey has taken me from academic research and teaching to real-world business analytics — combining deep statistical understanding with hands-on tools like SQL, Python, Power BI, Excel, and JIRA.
+I work across both data analysis and project management, ensuring smooth execution and team collaboration throughout the project lifecycle.

+Whether it's improving decision-making, streamlining operations, or delivering meaningful recommendations, I believe data has the power to guide impactful change.

+Let’s connect and explore how insights can lead to innovation!

 ---